Post-intensive care syndrome: Treatment

+Screening

+Professional organization guidelines recommend screening in patients with the following risk factors that place them at high-risk for PICS.

+Cognitive risk-factors: pre-existing cognitive dysfunction, development and duration of delirium during ICU stay, sedation with medication (benzodiazepines), sepsis, shock, hypoxia, acute respiratory distress syndrome, and life-support such as invasive mechanical ventilation.

+Physical risk-factors: Pre-existing functional disability, pre-existing frailty, and pre-existing cognitive impairment.

+Psychological risk-factors: Pre-existing mental health problems, bad memories from experiences that occurred in the ICU, new or worsening signs and symptoms of anxiety, depression, or post-traumatic stress disorder early after discharge from the hospital or ICU.

+Screening should be performed within the first month of discharge.
+Recommended screening tools include the Montreal Cognitive Assessment; Hospital Anxiety and Depression Scale; Impact of Event Scale-Revised; 6-minute walk test; and/or the EuroQol-5D-5L.

 Prevention

-Although there are promising methods for treating PICS, prevention should be the primary focus.
+Prevention remains the primary focus of managing PICS.
 When strategies at primary prevention have failed, recognizing the syndrome and its long-term effects have been a significant step in effectively treating PICS.

 Limiting deep sedation and immobility and bed-rest have had the largest impact in preventing the long-term functional deficits seen in PICS.
 Attention to sleep hygiene while in the ICU also seems to be an important part of prevention.
 Early recognition and treatment of delirium appears to decrease the incidence of PICS.
 Early, aggressive physical and occupational therapy have had a positive effect.
 In addition, a focused effort by the ICU health care team should reinforce the importance to family and patients regarding maintaining self-care including hygiene, adequate sleep and nutrition during and after the course of ICU stay.

 Other treatments, long-term follow-up measures and resources

 Because PICS represents a range of disorders, no single treatment is likely to adequately address all the symptoms associated with the syndrome.
 Care can be sought from a variety of professionals, including primary care physicians, nurse practitioners, physical and occupational therapists, dietitians, clinical social workers trained in medical social work, psychiatrists and psychologists.
 In addition, there is a growing trend of dedicated follow-up clinics for ICU patients that show some promise for recognizing and triaging patients.
 They often offer support groups for patients and families affected by PICS and PICS-F.

 Patients and caregivers should look for signs and symptoms associated with PICS or PICS-F including muscle weakness, fatigue, trouble with daily activities, memory or thinking problems, anxiety and depression, or nightmares and unwanted memories after leaving the ICU.
 If these symptoms are recognized, consulting a primary care doctor or other caregiver can help.
 Many other specialists can be enlisted to help patients recover including occupational or physical therapists, dietitians, medically trained clinical social workers, psychiatrists or psychologists, and speech therapists.
 Patients and families who have questions or concerns regarding PICS or PICS-F should refer to their local hospital and ICU for available resources.